Mobile for Performance

 Installed apps display a translucent overlay over the interface pointing out the most needed features and tasks.
 They should be simple, only the most important tasks pointed out, and they’re easy to dismiss.

-There are other many types of mobile help within apps but I’m going to only discuss mobile help overlays.
+There are other many types of help in the flow of applications but I’m going to only discuss mobile help overlays.
+You can also check out more of how I’ve used Pendo to build support right into applications.
 Other varieties can be cumbersome and need too much effort from the user.

 Why They’re Great Performance Support